cseanburns/systems-librarianship/src/2c-learn-nano.md

 # force_color_prompt=yes
 ```

-And remove the comment character (i.e., the pound sign, `#`) at the beginning of the line.
+Remove the comment character (i.e., the pound sign, `#`) at the beginning of the line.
 The result should be:

 ```